 Osteoporosis is a progressive bone condition of reduced bone mass and deterioration of bone tissue, and a correlating increase in fracture risk.
 80% of those diagnosed are women.
 Hips and spines are the most common fracture locations, but they can appear in any bone, and osteoporosis makes fractures more likely.
 In postmenopausal women over the age of 50, the lifetime risk of a vertebral fracture is about one in three, and one in five for a hip fracture.
 Because they are so common, hip and vertebral fractures cause considerable aggregate and individual morbidity and mortality.
 So prevention and treatment are major health issues.

 The initial strategy to preventing and managing osteoporosis is ensuring adequate calcium and vitamin D dietary intake, as both influence bone density.
 Calcium intake influences overall calcium balance: adequate vitamin D and calcium ensure calcium balance is positive.
 This occurs at about 1000mg per day in premenopausal women, and 1500mg per day in postmenopausal women not taking estrogen.
-The North American Menopause Society’s (NAMS) 2006 osteoporosis guidelines recommends [Institute of Medicine recently updated its calcium and vitamin D guidelines (pdf) as well.
+The North American Menopause Society’s (NAMS) 2006 osteoporosis guidelines recommends [PDF] adequate calcium and vitamin D for all postmenopausal women, regardless of osteoporosis risk factors.
+The guidelines note that requirements increase with age owing to reduced absorption, and recommending adequate intake (preferably via diet) as the preferred sources.
+The 2010 Canadian guidelines [PDF] are similar, recommending 1200mg of calcium (diet and supplements) and vitamin D for all individuals over the age of 50.
+The Institute of Medicine recently updated its calcium and vitamin D guidelines (pdf) as well.
 It concluded with the caution that the consumption of levels beyond those recommended have not been shown to offer additional health benefits, and may in fact be linked to other health problems.

 The effectiveness of calcium and vitamin D for the prevention and treatment of osteoporosis has been studied in both observational and prospective clinical trials.
 Wile there are data to demonstrate that calcium and vitamin D can prevent bone loss, the data on fracture prevention are much less convincing, with some trials showing no effect.
 Beyond density effects, calcium is also associated with generally positive effects on muscle strength, balance, and the risk of falls.
 So for most men and women with (or at risk of) osteoporosis, calcium and vitamin D are standard treatments.
 Given dietary intake in those at greater risk of osteoporosis may be below recommended levels, supplements are often used to meet recommended amounts.